burrsutter/docker_mysql_tutorial/readme.md

     > Look for BUILD SUCCESS

     ![Alt text](/screenshots/build_success.png?raw=true "mvn clean compile package")

+    > Do not have Maven nor the Java Development Kit running well on this workstation?
+No problem, just download the pre-built .war from <https://github.com/burrsutter/docker_tutorial/blob/master/javaee6angularjsmysql.war?raw=true>

 9. Open the javaee6angularjsmysql project in your favorite editor (I have been trying out Atom.io) and review the persistence.xml file.
 Take note of the following line: